Jbleezy/BO2-Reimagined/README.md

 * Gets destroyed after being deployed for 30 seconds
 * Kills on any round (normally stops killing after round 50)
 * Kills zombies instantly
-* No longer kills players without Juggernog instantly
+* No longer kills players without Jugger-Nog instantly
 * Decreased player damage from 75 to 25
 * Decreased player shellshock time from 2.5 seconds to 1.25 seconds
 * Decreased startup time from 2 seconds to 0.5 seconds